9600dev/mmr/README.md

 * Move timezoneify logic to the SecurityDefinition class, so that timezone updates to dt.datetime's are local to the security/market
 * ```listener_helpers.py``` and ```helpers.py``` need to be consolidated.
 * The batch queuing stuff is a bit wonky (there's a subclass there ```queuer.py``` but it's doesn't have the right abstraction).
 Given batch data downloads is going to be important, should probably clean all this up.
-* aioreactive performance needs to be analyzed.
-If we're going to have a full replay system (i.e. running historical data through an Interactive Brokers simulator) then RxPy needs to be super fast to do back-testing efficiently.
-* aioreactive and vectorbt interplay needs to be looked at also.
-RxPy has great window/batching API's (it's join calculus could be used for incoming streams of data), but pandas also has a pandas-streaming library that we should look at also.
 * ```ib_listener.py``` is incomplete, and definitely lacks testing.
 Should be super rigorous on this, as it's the foundation for all trade and price routing.
 * There's no testing framework setup, and no test coverage.
 Setup test framework.
 Add tests.
 * For all the command line tools, we have switches that are 'defaulted' to 127.0.0.1 etc, but we also have ```configs/trader.yaml``` configuration file.
 Reconcile these two.
 We probably need some sort of dependency injection/configuration injection style thing, I dunno.